nanochess/CVBasic/README.md

     gasm80 game.asm -o game.rom

     cvbasic --msx -ram16 -konami game.bas game.asm
     gasm80 game.asm -o game.rom

 For bank-switched programs the default mapper is ASCII16, but you have the option of using a standard Konami 8K mapper using the -konami switch.

+Using CVBasic to compile a MSX2 program for 8K RAM (wider compatibility) and 16K RAM:

+    cvbasic --msx2 game.bas game.asm
+    gasm80 game.asm -o game.rom

+    cvbasic --msx2 -ram16 game.bas game.asm
+    gasm80 game.asm -o game.rom

+    cvbasic --msx2 -ram16 -konami game.bas game.asm
+    gasm80 game.asm -o game.rom

+For bank-switched programs the default mapper is ASCII16, but you have the option of using a standard Konami 8K mapper using the -konami switch.